vvdleun/adlib-rol-stepsequencer-java/README.md

 ## SPECIAL THANKS

 Ad Lib, Inc. provided an official Programmers Manual back in the day.
 Later versions of this development kit actually documented the ROL format.
-Many bytes were not specified specifically though (just the hint to fill those with zeros).
+Many bytes were not specified specifically though (just vague hints to fill those bytes with zeros).

 I must thank the people behind the DOS Game Modding Wiki project at http://www.shikadi.net/moddingwiki/ for [describing the ROL format in full](http://www.shikadi.net/moddingwiki/ROL_Format).
 While I discovered the meaning of most of the bytes myself (simply by looking at a hex editor at files saved in Visual Composer), I was not aware of the counter bytes in the header.

-Some more bytes, which were added to the ROL file when saving files with Visual Composer and the separately available MIDI Supplement Kit, remain undocumented for now, but official source code by Ad Lib, Inc. is available from old copies of the diskette provided by the Programmers Manual floating around the web.
+Some more bytes, which were added to the ROL file when saving files with Visual Composer and the separately available MIDI Supplement Kit, remain undocumented for now, but official source code by Ad Lib's own engineers is available from old copies of the diskette provided by the Programmers Manual, floating around the web.

 ## CONTACT ME